 KidTripster Tip: Stop at the visitor center to pick up your child’s Junior Ranger book and return it completed for a Junior Ranger badge.
-Also, make sure to watch the park movie, so you’re primed for your visit.
+Also, make sure to watch the park movie so you’re primed for your visit.

 What to do?

 There are countless trails to explore at Bryce Canyon.
 However, many of them are long and strenuous.
-For a family, a better option is riding the park shuttle.
+For a young family, a better option is riding the park shuttle.
 Get off at the various viewpoints and take in the spectacular vistas.
-Some of the viewpoints have short trails under a mile better-suited for young children.
+Some of the viewpoints have short trails under a mile well-suited for young children.

 KidTripster Tip: Bryce Canyon is photographer’s paradise.
 Of course, sunrise and sunset will yield the most dramatic pictures.

 Inside the park, there are two campgrounds: Northand Sunset.
 Cost: Tent $20; RV (no hookups) $30/night.
 The Bryce Canyon Lodge offers pricey rooms and cabins.
 Cost: $231-253/night.